 Director: Jeethu Joseph

-The man nurses an ambition.
-He has a story and script ready, and is on the lookout for a producer.
+He nurses an ambition.
+He has a story and script ready, and is seeking to produce a movie.
 The plot has been published in the form of a book, and later, this will turn the tide in his favour.
-The old case of Varun's disappearance, with his body never being found -- although audiences would remember that it was buried under the newly constructed police station, a place that the men in khaki would never dream of looking – is still the subject of local gossip, Georgekutty's rising prosperity fuelling jealousy as well.
+The old case of Varun’s (Inspector General’s son) disappearance, with his body never being found — although audiences would remember that it was buried under the newly constructed police station, a place that the men in khaki would never dream of looking – is still a subject of local gossip, Rambabu’s rising prosperity fuelling jealousy as well.

-When a new police chief takes charge in Georgekutty's town, the case against him is reopened, and the cat-and-mouse game begins with the teenager's parents flying down from the US, where Asha Sarath and her husband had migrated to.
+When a new police chief takes charge in Rambabu’s town, the case against him is reopened, and the cat-and-mouse game begins with Varun’s parents flying down from the US, where the retired police chief and her husband had migrated to.

-Georgekutty's peaceful family life once again comes under scrutiny, with Anju having developed epilepsy following the traumatic police interrogation in part one of Drishyam.
-Her condition, pushed by new fear, worsens, but Georgekutty had taken a pledge that, come what may, he would protect his family.
+Rambabu’s peaceful family life once again comes under scrutiny, with Anju having developed epilepsy following the traumatic police interrogation in part one of Drushyam.
+Her condition, pushed by new fear, worsens, but Rambabu had taken a pledge that, come what may, he would protect his folks.

-Drishyam 2 narrates how he does this, though this part lacks a bit of the pulse-pounding excitement we saw in the first edition.
-There are a couple of situations that are somewhat hard to believe, and the courtroom scene is terribly dull.
+Drushyam 2 narrates how he does this, but this part lacks the pulse-pounding excitement we saw in the first edition.
+There are a couple of situations that are somewhat hard to believe, and the courtroom scene is terribly dull and monotonous.
+The fire we saw earlier is missing.
+This is a clear sign that both Georgekutty and Rambabu have outlived their charisma.
+Yes, Mohanlal sparkles in both, not Venkatesh, who seems a little lost sans his melodramatic moments.